 - Spicy Peanut Sauce: If you’re in the mood for something spicy, a peanut sauce is sure to hit the spot!
 Enjoy it over your cooked Ugali or as a dip.

-- Soup: Try one of our delicious African soups with your Ugali for a hearty meal.
+- Soup: Try one of our delicious African soups like cassava leaf soup or ewedu soup for a hearty meal.

 FAQs

 No, fufu and ugali are two different dishes.
-Fufu is an African dish made from boiled cassava flour, while Ugali is made from maize flour.
+Fufu is an African dish made from boiled cassava flour, while Ugali is made from maize meal flour.
+Some may also confuse fufu corn with fufu and ugali.
+Fufu corn is a type of maize that looks similar to Ugali, but it’s actually made with ground and boiled corn instead of maize meal flour.

 Yes, people from America eat ugali, as well as in other parts of the world.
 It’s a popular dish among the African diaspora and has gained popularity in recent years.

-Yes, ugali is gluten-free.
-It contains maize flour which is a grain-free ingredient.
+Yes, this Kenyan dish is gluten-free.
+It contains white maize meal which is a grain-free ingredient.

 Polenta is a type of cornmeal cooked into a thick porridge-like consistency.
-Ugali is made from maize flour and doesn’t have the same creamy texture as polenta.
+Ugali is made from maize meal and doesn’t have the same creamy texture as polenta.

-You can find maize flour at most African grocery stores or online.
+You can find them at most African grocery stores or online.

 There are about 120 calories in a serving of ugali.
-Ugali is a healthy, low-calorie option for a filling meal.
+So this is a healthy, low-calorie option for a filling meal.

 You eat ugali by scooping it up with your hands and eating it like a cake.
 It’s best to enjoy it hot, so make sure to cook it until it’s nice and soft.